Species at Risk

 Why is Deerberry in danger?

-Fenced enclosures used to assess the effect of deer browsing on deerberry populations at St. Lawrence Islands National
+Fenced enclosures used to assess the effect of deer browsing on deerberry populations at Thousand Islands National Park.

 © Parks Canada

 In the Thousand Islands region deerberry is also at risk from trampling and browsing.
 Park visitors who stray from established trails can impact remaining deerberry plants.
 Browsing by deer and other fauna also can impact the individual plants.